DavidBK/shampoo/Node/Call-Of-Duty.md

    For example:

    - A request to `/duties?populate=soldiers` should return the duties with the `soldiers` property populated with the soldiers data.

+1. **Geo queries**

+   Extend the `/duties` functionality to accept geo queries.

+   For example:

+   - A request to `/duties?near=32.0853,34.7818&radius=1000` should return the duties that are near Tel Aviv (32.0853, 34.7818) with a max distance of 1000 meters.

 ## Task 8 - Make it scalable (Advanced)